dondomingoo/GoTorz/README.md

 This project uses Entity Framework Core for database management.

-After unpacking the project, navigate to the `GoTorz.API` project folder and run these commands **once** to create the database schema:
+After cloning or downloading the project, navigate to the `GoTorz.API` project folder and run these commands **once** to create the database schema:

 ```bash